nodejs/node/doc/api/addons.md

 ```

 This function adds a hook that will run before a given Node.js instance shuts
 down.
-If necessary, such hooks can be removed using
+If necessary, such hooks can be removed before they are run using
-`RemoveEnvironmentCleanupHook()` before they are run, which has the same
+`RemoveEnvironmentCleanupHook()`, which has the same signature.
+Callbacks are
-signature.
-Callbacks are run in last-in first-out order.
+run in last-in first-out order.

 If necessary, there is an additional pair of `AddEnvironmentCleanupHook()`
 and `RemoveEnvironmentCleanupHook()` overloads, where the cleanup hook takes a
 callback function.
 This can be used for shutting down asynchronous resources,
-for example any libuv handles registered by the addon.
+such as any libuv handles registered by the addon.

 The following `addon.cc` uses `AddEnvironmentCleanupHook`: